A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Hybrid discrete-continuum model

 \subsection{Dynamics of the chemoattractant}

 We denote by $\phi_i^k$ the concentration of chemoattractant at position $x_i$ and at time $t_k$.
 The dynamic of $\phi_i^k$ is governed by the following discrete balance equation

-subject to discrete zero-flux boundary conditions, \textit{i.e.} In the balance equation~\eqref{chemoattr}, $\mathcal{L}$ is the second-order central difference operator on the lattice $\{x_i\}_{i}$, \textit{i.e.}
+subject to a suitable initial condition and discrete zero-flux boundary conditions, \textit{i.e.} In the balance equation~\eqref{chemoattr}, $\mathcal{L}$ is the second-order central difference operator on the lattice $\{x_i\}_{i}$, \textit{i.e.}

 Moreover, the parameter $\beta_{\phi}\in \mathbb{R^*_+}$ is the diffusion coefficient of the chemoattractant and $\kappa_{\phi}\in\mathbb{R^*_+}$ is the rate at which the chemoattractant undergoes natural decay.
 Finally, the parameter $\alpha_{\phi}\in \mathbb{R^*_+}$ represents the per capita production rate of the chemoattractant by tumour cells.
 The balance equation~\eqref{chemoattr} is simply a standard discretisation of a reaction-diffusion equation of the type that is commonly used to describe the dynamics of molecular species, see for example~\citep{maini1997spatial}.
-Moreover, we will assume that